cmu-sei/crucible/docs/caster-overview.md

 Initial versions of Caster focus on a web front-end for raw Terraform configurations and outputs.
 This gives advanced developers easier access to a powerful deployment tool.
 Targeted improvements to the experience for these users will be made in the future.
 Eventually, this system will be used to underpin a more user-friendly interface that will allow configurations to be pieced together with less or no writing of Terraform code directly.

-The ultimate goal is to create a tool that gives advanced users the power and flexibility that they desire, while also allowing novice users to take advantage of complex topologies created by advanced users or create their own simple ones easily.
+The goal is to create a tool that gives advanced users the power and flexibility that they desire, while also allowing novice users to take advantage of complex topologies created by advanced users or create their own simple ones easily.

 ### Terraform Documentation